Blueprint For A Better Body

 The Wrap Up

 When starting a workout program, it’s important to keep a journal of your results for your benefit.
 Journaling saves years of trial and error at the gym, keeps you from getting discouraged, and can prevent you from plateauing on exercises that may no longer be effective.
-With enough time you’ll find that journaling will place you leaps and bounds over others that may have an advantage over you.
+With enough time, you’ll find that journaling will place you leaps and bounds over others who may have an advantage over you.